-We all know how difficult it can be to find a toilet when away from home, but for some, such as older people, those with reduced continence due to a medical condition, or people with young children, this can be much more than an inconvenience.
+We all know how difficult it can be to find a toilet when away from home, but for some, such as older people or those with reduced continence due to a medical condition, this can be much more than an inconvenience.